-CMSEF's Compliance Department will maintain a log of all investigations and their disposition.
-The Compliance Department will prepare a written report of each investigation (the "Investigation Report"), regardless of whether the evidence gathered during any inquiry or investigation forms a reasonable basis to believe that a violation within CMSEF's jurisdiction has occurred or is about to occur or whether the evidence gathered results in closing the matter without further action or through summary action.
+CMSEF's Compliance Department will maintain a log of all Investigations and their disposition.
+The Compliance Department will prepare a written report of each Investigation (the "Investigation Report"), regardless of whether the evidence gathered during any Investigation forms a reasonable basis to believe that a violation within CMSEF's jurisdiction has occurred or is about to occur or whether the evidence gathered results in closing the matter without further action or through summary action.

-Any Investigation Report will include the reasons for initiating the investigation (including a summary of the complaint, if any), all relevant facts and evidence gathered and the analysis, conclusions and recommendation of the Compliance Department.
+Any Investigation Report will include the reasons for initiating the Investigation (including a summary of the complaint, if any), all relevant facts and evidence gathered and the analysis, conclusions and recommendation of the Compliance Department.
 For each potential respondent, the Compliance Department will recommend either:

-- (i) closing the investigation without further action; - (ii) entering into a summary action; - (iii) resolving the investigation through an informal disposition, including the issuance by the Compliance Department of a warning letter (provided that no more than one warning letter for the same violation may be issued to the same potential respondent during a rolling 12-month period); - (iv) initiating disciplinary proceedings; or - (v) negotiating a settlement.
+- (i) closing the Investigation without further action; - (ii) entering into a summary action; - (iii) resolving the Investigation through an informal disposition, including the issuance by the Compliance Department of a warning letter (provided that no more than one warning letter for the same violation may be issued to the same potential respondent during a rolling 12-month period); - (iv) initiating Disciplinary Proceedings; or - (v) negotiating a settlement.